-We love being stocked in shops and bars all over the UK, so please get in touch with Matt at firstname.lastname@example.org for any information on trade orders and listings.
+We love being stocked in shops and bars all over the UK, so please get in touch at email@example.com for any information on trade orders and listings.
 He will be more than happy to help.

 4. CAN I HAVE SOME FREE SAMPLES?

-If you have a shop or bar and are looking to stock our whisky or Botanical Spirit, you can request a sample from Matt by emailing email@example.com.
+If you have a shop or bar and are looking to stock our whisky or Botanical Spirit, you can request a sample by emailing firstname.lastname@example.org.
 Remember to include information about your business and he will be more than happy to help.
 Unfortunately we don’t offer free samples to those who aren’t looking for a trade account.

 5. IF I HAVE ORDERED SOMETHING FROM YOUR WEBSITE, IS IT POSSIBLE TO CHECK ON ITS PROGRESS?